Georgian scripts: Handwriting of Nuskhuri

-The following table shows the stroke order and direction of each Nuskhuri letter:
+The following table shows the stroke direction of each Nuskhuri letter:

 Use of Asomtavruli and Nuskhuri today

 Asomtavruli is used intensively in iconography, murals, and exterior design, especially in stone engravings.
 Georgian linguist Akaki Shanidze made an attempt in the 1950s to introduce Asomtavruli into the Mkhedruli script as capital letters to begin sentences, as in the Latin script, but it did not catch on.
 Asomtavruli and Nuskhuri are officially used by the Georgian Orthodox Church alongside Mkhedruli.
 Patriarch Ilia II of Georgia called on people to use all three Georgian scripts.

 Mkhedruli

 Mkhedruli (მხედრული; [mχedɾuli]) is the third and current Georgian script.
 Mkhedruli, literally meaning "cavalry" or "military", derives from mkhedari (მხედარი) meaning "horseman", "knight", "warrior" and "cavalier".

 Mkhedruli is bicameral, with capital letters that are called Mkhedruli Mtavruli (მხედრული მთავრული) or simply Mtavruli (მთავრული; [mtʰavɾuli]).
 Nowadays, Mkhedruli Mtavruli is only used in all-caps text in titles or to emphasize a word, though in the late 19th and early 20th centuries it was occasionally used, as in Latin and Cyrillic scripts, to capitalize proper nouns or the first word of a sentence.
 Contemporary Georgian script does not recognize capital letters and their usage has become decorative.

 Mkhedruli first appears in the 10th century.
 The oldest Mkhedruli inscription is found in Ateni Sioni Church dating back to 982 AD.
 The second oldest Mkhedruli-written text is found in the 11th-century royal charters of King Bagrat IV of Georgia.
 Mkhedruli was mostly used then in the Kingdom of Georgia for the royal charters, historical documents, manuscripts and inscriptions.
 Mkhedruli was used for non-religious purposes only and represented the "civil", "royal" and "secular" script.

 Mkhedruli became more and more dominant over the two other scripts, though Khutsuri (Nuskhuri with Asomtavruli) was used until the 19th century.
 Mkhedruli became the universal writing Georgian system outside of the Church in the 19th century with the establishment and development of printed Georgian fonts.